-In March 2023, we sold our royalty interest in TZIELD to a wholly-owned subsidiary of DRI Healthcare Trust (DRI).
-We retain our other economic interests related to TZIELD, including future potential regulatory and commercial milestones.
-We received a \$100.0 million upfront payment from DRI for the sale of our single-digit royalty on global net sales of TZIELD.
+In March 2023, we sold our royalty interest in TZIELD to a wholly-owned subsidiary of DRI Healthcare Trust for \$100.0 million.
+Such royalty interest was subsequently acquired by Sanofi.
+In July 2023, Sanofi reported that the PROTECT placebo-controlled study investigating TZIELD in patients with newly-diagnosed stage 3 T1D met its primary endpoint, having demonstrated preservation of beta cell function.
+This positive study outcome triggered payment of a \$50.0 million milestone to us by Sanofi.
 We retain the right to receive a 50% share of the royalty on global net sales above a certain annual threshold.
-In addition, we are eligible to receive up to \$50.0 million from DRI upon the occurrence of pre-specified events tied to the advancement of TZIELD for the treatment of newly diagnosed T1D and may also receive an additional \$50.0 million if TZIELD achieves a certain level of net sales.
+In addition, we are eligible to receive \$50.0 million if TZIELD achieves a certain level of net sales.